Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Multimodal Instruction Data

 \subsection{Table}

-Our data is selected from the \textit{Fintabnet} and \textit{Marketing} categories of \textit{SynthTabNet}.
-The tables are extracted from reports and other PDF documents, featuring real financial data, marketing data, and diverse styling appearances.
-Additionally, this dataset includes parsed bounding boxes, which enable us to reconstruct the table structure using the prompt as following content.
-This method is more accurate and informative than generating descriptions or instructions directly from images.
+Our table data is sourced from the \textit{Fintabnet} and \textit{Marketing} categories of \textit{SynthTabNet}, featuring real financial and marketing tables with diverse layouts.
+Each table includes parsed bounding boxes, allowing us to reconstruct structure-aware prompts, which are more accurate than image-based descriptions.

-Additionally, some table images have high resolutions, which can cause individual cell information to become blurry after processing with an image processor, negatively impacting the quality of OCR.
-Therefore, when selecting data, we have limited the rows and columns of the tables to a maximum of $10*10$.

-In the SFT stage, we designed seven specific tasks in Appendix \ref{app:tasks} to enable the model to better understand and perform common tasks in the financial domain.
-In the prompts, tasks are randomly selected from these seven categories.
-Figure \ref{fig:chart-example} presents an example table image, demonstrating how we align and generate SFT data for specific table tasks.
+To ensure OCR quality, we limit tables to a maximum size of $10 \times 10$ to avoid resolution-related cell blurring.
+In the SFT stage, we design seven financial-specific tasks (Appendix~\ref{appendix-tasks}), randomly sampled in the prompts.
+Figure~\ref{fig:chart-example} shows an example table and how we align and generate SFT data.